Colorado Springs Child Custody Lawyer

 decree a temporary custody order until a more permanent solution is reached.

-Getting emergency custody can be difficult, though, so you should speak with a
+Getting an emergency custody order can be difficult, though, so you should

 When Should I File for Child Custody?